mcunning/ActuallyChatFinalProject/README.md

 The user could then enter a basic query that the chatBot will look up on Wikipedia.
 The writeup from the Wikipedia page will then be outputted to the user.

+Refer to WikiTest class in the main.test.resources package to see a working test with hardcoded information.

 Class Organization
 =========